RE:Play – Space Quest III

 2) An establishment, the people or group a fool comes up against, either within his midst, or after being sent to a new place in which he does not fit — at first.

-3) A transmutation in which the fool becomes someone or something new, often including a “name change” that’s taken on either by accident or as a disguise.”
+3 A transformation in which the fool becomes someone or something new, often including a “name change” that’s taken on either by accident or as a disguise.”

-He mostly easily fits the third element.
-In fact, Roger Wilco originally wasn’t supposed to be the character’s name it was a default.
+Roger Wilco originally wasn’t supposed to be the character’s name it was a default.
 In Space Quest I, you, the player were supposed to name the character thus putting yourself in Wilco’s 1960’s era Star Trek boots.
-Sadly, he never could quite finish the transmutation and always ended up back where he started.
-This eventually became a drag on the series as time went on and Wilco’s character arc never progressed.
+Sadly, he never could quite finish the transformation and always ended up back where he started.

 Regardless, the first two games were fine, but it was 1989’s Space Quest III: The Pirates of Pestulon where the series really found its footing.